calaldees/mapOfComputing/computing/programming.md

 * [[interview]]

 * [Essays on programming I think about a lot](https://www.benkuhn.net/progessays/)
+    * Computers can be understood
+    * Choose Boring Technology
+    * The Wrong Abstraction
+    * Falsehoods Programmers Believe About Names
+    * The Hiring Post
+    * The Product-Minded Engineer
+    * Write code that is easy to delete, not easy to extend
+    * Repeat yourself, do more than one thing, and rewrite everything
+    * The Law of Leaky Abstractions
+    * Reflections on software performance
+    * Building Robust Systems with ACID and Constraints, Using Atomic Transactions to Power an Idempotent API, Transactionally Staged Job Drains in Postgres, Implementing Stripe-like Idempotency Keys in Postgres.
+    * Notes on Distributed Systems for Young Bloods
+    * End-to-End Arguments in System Design
+    * Inventing on Principle

 * [22 YouTube Channels To Level Up Your Programming Skills](https://blog.codegiant.io/programming-skills-d77d4abdf255) - more of an overall guide about how to become a dev